 Is Vinegar an All-Purpose Cleaner?

-Posted on 11th March 2015 by Direct Cleaning Services
+Posted on 11th March 2015 by Keith Hirst

 To many people who find themselves embroiled in the constant battle to keep commercial or office spaces clean, vinegar is a miraculous substance.
 A solution of diluted vinegar can aid in the cleaning of countless messes, but that isn’t to say that there is nothing that it can’t clean.
 Knowing when vinegar is an appropriate tool to use, and when it might damage what you’re trying to clean, is important.